This topic describes Pivotal Web Services (PWS) runtime components.

 Applications typically depend on such as databases or third-party SaaS providers.
 When a developer provisions and binds a service to an application, the service broker for that service is responsible for providing the service instance.

-Diego’s Bulletin Board System (BBS) stores more frequently updated and disposable data such as cell and application status, unallocated work, and heartbeat messages.
+Diego’s Bulletin Board System (BBS) stores more frequently updated and disposable data such as cell and app status, unallocated work, and heartbeat messages, as well as longer-lived distributed locks.
 The BBS stores data in MySQL, using the Go MySQL Driver.

 The Loggregator (log aggregator) system streams application logs to developers.